Liortra/MyGarageMultiApp/README.md

 this is my second project in Advance Moblie course

-(Made by Lior Trachtman & Noar Farag)
+(Made by Lior Trachtman & Naor Farag)

 This App includes two applications that share a common module that pulls information from the server with Retrofit library and calculates usage time with the help of Room library.